qorix-group/process_description/process/folder_templates/modules/module_name/component_name/docs/requirements/index.rst

    The Component User shall do xyz to use the component safely

+.. aou_req:: Another Title
+   :id: aou_req__component_name__another_title
+   :reqtype: Process
+   :security: YES
+   :safety: ASIL_B
+   :status: invalid
+   :tags: environment

+   The Component shall only be used in a xyz environment to ensure its proper functioning.

 .. attention::
     The above directives must be updated according to your feature requirements.